UBC-DSCI/dsci-100/README.md

 In short: whatever grade the autograder returns after 5 minutes (assuming the teaching team did not make an error) is the grade that will be assigned.

 ### Re-grading
 If you have concerns about the way your work was graded, please contact the TA who graded it within one week of having the grade returned to you.
 After this one-week window, we may deny your request for re-evaluation.
 Also, please keep in mind that your grade may go up or down as a result of re-grading.
+Please see Canvas for instructions on submitting re-grade requests.

 ### Device/Browser
 Students are responsible for using a device and browser compatible with all functionality of Canvas.
 Chrome or Firefox browsers are recommended; Safari has had issues with Canvas quizzes in the past.